MelissaMullenUNH/Team_Sabra_Melissa/ReadMe.md

 # README for Sabra and Melissa's Group Implementation Project

 ## Attention Detection
+(Because the dataset contain thousands of images it was too big to upload to github.
+Here is the link to the webpage where it describes the dataset and you can download it: https://www.cs.columbia.edu/CAVE/databases/columbia_gaze/)

 ## 1. Objective of project
 The goal of this project was to create a method of detecting if someone in a picture is looking at the screen or not.
 The aim was also to use a built-in algorithm on the Google Cloud Platform and use a basic web application for user interaction.